bailleyy/test-docker/README.md

-do not ask what this shit is.. its so old and fucking useless
+do not ask what this shit is.. its so old and fucking useless/bad practice/terrible/probably broken